Small Business 101

 4-minute read

 For business starters, there is a degree of confidence and knowledge when it comes to how banks work.
 When it comes to business lending terminology, 4 out of 10 business owners are unaware of the terminology that comes with lending.
-At CIBC, our goal is to help increase the knowledge of that business loan language so business owners can feel confident and empowered when they’re having the lending conversation with their advisors or even friends.
+At CIBC, our goal is to help increase the knowledge of that business loan language so business owners can feel confident and empowered when they’re having the lending conversation with their business advisors or even friends.

-Sometimes advisors and lenders within the banking industry are so familiar with the industry jargon that they don’t even realize when they use it.
+Sometimes business advisors and lenders within the banking industry are so familiar with the industry jargon that they don’t even realize when they use it.
 But not everyone works at the bank.
-We want to equip you with the knowledge to better understand your business loan and the confidence to speak with your CIBC advisor to get the best out of your business banking.
+We want to equip you with the knowledge to better understand your business loan and the confidence to speak with your CIBC business advisor to get the best out of your business banking.

 Glossary of business loan terminology